alexjvr1/VelocityUCL/MuseumDataMS/README.md

 1) What factors predict data quality (sample quality, sample preservation agent (e.g. dessication vs chemical), DNA concentrations.. what else?)

+2) Does the PMD profile change vs age and preservation method?

+3) Does PMD change He and nuc div?

+4) Does depth, sequence length or insert size affect estimates of He and nucleotide diversity? (within species)

+5) Can we efficiently compare between modern and museum data?
+Do we have to make any corrections? e.g. subsample to the same depth

+expectation 1) Based on prelim data it looks like we have good museum data (nr of reads) but short reads.
+So less of the genome is covered compared to the modern data.

 ## Initial check of data qualty vs DNA extraction concentrations for E3 Aphantopus hyperantus